 By the Bay Health's priorities are your comfort and quality of life.
-We commit to be by your side - providing care, support and training with compassion and expertise.
+We are committed to providing you skillful, compassionate care and support.

-This Hospice Care Guide is an important part of that support and training.
-It contains expert guidance and information, and explains what to expect - and what to do - when we're not present.
+This Patient Care Guide is an important part of that support and a key part of our training.
+It contains expert guidance and explains what to expect - and what to do - when we're not there.